Talerddig

 Talerddig is a village in Powys, mid Wales, located on the main A470 road between Llanbrynmair and Carno.
 It is part of Llanbrynmair community.

 Talerddig cutting

-Although the village no longer has a railway station, it is on the route of the 1863 constructed Newtown and Machynlleth Railway.
-The route passes through Talerddig cutting, a significant civil engineering achievement of the 1860s being 120 ft deep and cut through solid rock, and the deepest in the world at the time of its completion in 1862.
+Although the village no longer has a railway station, it is on the route of the Newtown and Machynlleth Railway which opened in 1863.
+The line passes through Talerddig cutting, a significant civil engineering achievement of the 1860s being 120 ft deep, the deepest in the world at the time of its completion in 1862.

 There was an accident in the cutting on 18 January 1921, of which several pictures survive.
 There remains a passing loop today on the single track Cambrian Line where Talerddig railway station existed until 1965.
 The passing loop was retained in track rationalisations of the 1970s due to the need to "pin down" the brakes on freight trains over the summit, and now a critical operational node for passing passenger trains.

+On 21 October 2024, two trains collided 800 m west of the passing loop, killing one and injuring fifteen.